Yoric/fosdem24/slides.md

 A toolkit designed to:

 - experiment with Digital + Analog circuits;
+    - learn how to design a hardware-friendly language;
-    - without having to deal with lasers;
+    - without dealing with laser pulses.
 - simulate or execute circuits;

 [comment]: # (!!! data-auto-animate)